Benchmarking Model Predictive Control Algorithms in Building Optimization Testing Framework (BOPTEST): Results

 The modeling results indicate that it is possible to derive accurate ML models from the building emulators.
 It is worth mentioning that the bottleneck in this process is data generation which is not always trivial for hybrid systems with many if-else conditions, low-level control loops and system constraints, and finely-tuned numerical solvers.

-On the control side, we have run extensive tests using SLSQP and Gradient-based approaches from different initial conditions.
-In the one-zone case, the gradient-based approach with the LSTM model shows the lowest power consumption with an acceptable discomfort level.
-However, in the multi-zone case, SLSQP with MLP model reaches the lowest power consumption, even though LSTM model shows better predictive performance.
-This can happen when the optimization problem in the control formulation is highly non-convex.
-The complexity of the surrogate model likely creates many additional local minima, which in turn, depreciates the control performance.
-This, somewhat contradictory, implies that better predictive performance does not always guarantee better control performance.
-We believe that based on this experiment, a middle-ground between model complexity and predictive performance should be considered for these types of MPC problems.
-Alternatively, better control formulations might help to curb this issue.
-Since we have found little precedent in the literature, we are running more tests to find better and more definitive answers.
-It is also worth pointing out that the framework is working as designed, helping to frame new hypotheses based on experimentation.
+On the control side, we have conducted extensive tests using SLSQP and Gradient-based approaches from various initial conditions.
+In the one-zone case, the gradient-based approach with the LSTM model demonstrates the lowest power consumption while maintaining an acceptable discomfort level.
+However, in the multi-zone case, SLSQP with the MLP model achieves the lowest power consumption, even though the LSTM model exhibits better predictive performance.
+We hypothesize that the more complex architectures and increased number of parameters in LSTMs, as compared to MLPs, can make the Jacobian calculations more challenging.
+The LSTM's memory cell introduces additional nonlinearities and feedback loops, which can increase the risk of numerical instabilities, potentially affecting the quality of the Jacobian calculations.
+This, in turn, can diminish the control performance.
+This observation somewhat contradicts the expectation that better predictive performance always guarantees better control performance.
+Based on this experiment, we believe that a balance between model complexity and predictive performance should be considered for these types of MPC problems.
+Alternatively, improved control formulations might help address this issue.
+As there is limited precedent in the literature, we are conducting more tests to seek better and more definitive answers.
+It is worth noting that the framework is functioning as intended, enabling the formulation of new hypotheses based on experimentation.